nickmatsnev/bie-tjv-hospital-front/README.md

 ### 1.5.
 Web client
 I am planning on using the Reactive Stack and Spring WebFlux, and I use it.
 I also use Thymeleaf for templating.
 And Seneca's letters for contemplating:D.

+#### 1.4.1.
+How to run client
+Simply run `java build/libs/hospital-0.0.1-SNAPSHOT.jar` in the root directory.
 ### 1.6.
 Database
 PostgresSQL will be used, I have already created a schema.
 It has two many-to-many relations.
 ![Scheme](databaseScheme.png)